mproffitt/function-cidr/README.md

 0 to `netNumCount` -1 or from 0 to number of items in `netNumItemsCount` or their respective values from their XR field references.

+### multiprefixloop

+The `multiprefixloop` function requires a list of inputs

+- `prefix` The CIDR prefix to create subnets for
+- `newBits` An integer array defining how to split the prefix
+- `offset` An optional bit size to start the subnet range after

+If `offset` is specified, this is prepended to the `newBits` field immediately before calculations and then removed after the calculation is completed.

 ## Testing The Function

 Clone the repo.
 Run `make debug` and in a second terminal run `make render` and examine the output.
 Corresponding compositions and XR yaml can be found in the `examples` folder.